foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 ### `wait_params`

 The `wait_params` field specifies the parameters for waiting during transactions.
+This is an optional field with default values of `timeout = 300` and `retry_interval = 5`.

 ```toml
 [sncast.myprofile]